WCRSyyc/WCRSyyc.github.io/ComputerNumbers.md

 Because of the colons you could get away with dropping the leading zero in some fields and only using a single digit (for example `12:5:30`) but the usual convention is to always print the leading zero so that you have two digits for the minutes and seconds.
 The leading zeros are usually dropped in a similar situation in dotted decimal notation. (coming soon)

 ## Base 16 or Hexadecimal
-Lets take a trip to the planet Hexadecimal.
+Lets take a trip to the planet Hexian.
 It was named this because an evil witch put a spell on the people there and caused them all to have seven fingers and a thumb on each hand!
 When they hold up both hands and you count all of the fingers and thumbs, you get sixteen.
 When you ask them how many marbles are in the bucket they answer like this

 **Red Alert arm the PHASERS, we have a problem here**